aristanetworks/ansible-cvp/tests/Unittest-README.md

       pass
     ....
 ```

 ### Fixtures

 Fixtures are used to prepare the context for the tests.
-It can include environment(_`CVP` configured with some topology_) as well as content(_`CVP` configured with some configlet_).
+It can include environment( *`CVP` configured with some topology* ) as well as content( *`CVP` configured with some configlet* ).
 Some important fixures are described below.
-For more information, please refer to this file: `tests/unit/conftest.py`
+For more information, please refer to the [conftest](./unit/conftest.py) file.

 - `apply_mock()`: Factory function to return a method to apply mocker.patch() on paths
 - `mock_cvpClient()`: mock cvprac classes and objects

-For more info on pytest fixtures refer to [this](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html) link
+For more info on pytest fixtures refer to the official [pytest documentation](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html)

 #### How to use Fixtures

 A test function can request a fixture by declaring them as arguments in the function definition.
-For eg:
+For example:

 ```python
 def test_foo(apply_mock):
   mock_foo = apply_mock("path.to.original.foo")